rajuyohannan/codeigniter-rest/README.md

 }
 ```

-After reset routes, each RESTful method (key) would enter into specified controller action (value).
+After reseting routes, each RESTful method (key) would enter into specified controller action (value).
 For above example, while access `/resources/ajax/` url with `GET` method would enter into `find()` action.
 However, the default route would enter into `index()` action.

 > The keys refer to the actions of Resource Controller table, you must define all methods you need.